makersacademy/money_tracker_tech_test/README.md

 2. Next I wanted to drive out the Deposit API.
 First test can be satisfied by hard-coded implementation, so a second test is used to drive some print logic.

+*NOTE*
+I try to find the simplest piece of functionality to implement, and/or one that will bring me the most value at that point.
+So, having done single deposits I now have a choice of multiple deposits, or to switch to single withdrawals.
+It's easy to get carried away so by rigorously trying to simplify I, hopefully, ensure that I drive the implementation gradually without creating problems for myself.

+3. I realised I've used an array for deposits and a loop for printing them, so I decide to finish testing multiple deposits.